 University of Chicago (5-7) jumped out to a 1-0 lead against Petrus, the Titans starting pitcher, following a two-out, run-scoring single from Gabi Angellotti in the bottom of the first inning.

-UW-Oshkosh knotted the score on Natalie Dudek's first home run of the season to lead off the top of the third frame.
+UW-Oshkosh tied the score on Natalie Dudek's first home run of the season to lead off the top of the third inning.
 Dudek launched her homer – the fourth of her career – well beyond the left field wall off of Maroons starting pitcher Bethany Regnerus.

-University of Chicago began the home half of the fourth inning with back-to-back singles that concluded Petrus' outing.
+University of Chicago began their half of the fourth inning with back-to-back singles that ended Petrus' outing.
 Smaney then retired the first batter she faced before giving up a single to load the bases.
 The Maroons squandered their chance to build upon their lead as two straight popups on the infield left three runners on base.

 UW-Oshkosh tied the score at 2 in the top of the fifth inning as Tupa singled with one out, stole second base and scored on Krol's two-out single up the middle.